the-red-feather/thesis/P1/thesis-context-definition.md

 <br><br><div class="page">

 ## Why does this research need to solve both problem 1 and 2?
 Is solving one of them not enough?

+> [Ken] : I think it is correct, but down the non-expert part a bit, because that would mean surveys about UI & UX.
+You have arguments, like communication between researches, share code.

 I think these two problems are mutually dependent: one cannot truly solve one without solving the other.
 Getting the technicalities right of client-side geoprocessing is only part of the problem.
 One of the big reasons why anyone would want client-side geoprocessing would be the fact that it is accessible to a very large audience.
 If client-side geoprocessing technically becomes available, but in the form of a 'classic' web-cli, why would anyone want to use it? what was gained by publishing this online? why not do this offline, where it is quicker, and we have better tools available?
 The reverse is also true: if we would dodge the web and develop a new geo-vpl natively to solve the geo-processing ergonomic problems mentioned above, then the research would be 'just' another native geoprocessing tool. then why not use one of the many other geoprocessing-vpl's and improve it, instead of making a new one?